oskariorg/oskari-documentation/3 Setup instructions/00100-ServerClustering.md

 ##### Messaging

 Calling `ClusterManager.getClientFor([functionality id])` returns a `ClusterClient` instance that is created on first call and shared between returning calls.
 This keeps the number of Redis-connections manageable.
-The `ClusterClient` can be used to send messages and listen to messages.
-The `ClusterManager` handles that messages from the same instance are not received by listeners of that same instance. `ClusterClient` handles that messages from other functionalities on the same instance are not received by other functionalities for example "cache" functionality doesn't receive messages from "logger" functionality making it easier to handle messages based on the functionality.
+The `ClusterClient` can be used to send messages and listen to messages between cluster nodes (application server instances).
+The `ClusterManager` handles that messages from an instance is not received by listeners of that same instance. `ClusterClient` handles message scoping so messages from one functionality are not received by other functionalities.
+For example "cache" functionality doesn't receive messages from "logger" functionality making it easier to handle messages based on the functionality.

 For example `cache` is used by Oskari cache classes as functionality id.

-Messaging also has a `channel` that can be used to further filter messages for specific listeners.
+Messaging also has a `channel` concept that can be used to further filter messages for specific listeners.
 Channel could be considered an event name for usual event based code.
 In the cache functionality `channel` is used to identify the cache instance (maplayer, dataprovider etc).

 ##### Sending messages